New era beckons as Chiefs, 49ers clash in Super Bowl - RFI

 - Having fun -

-"I'm going to go out there and try and have fun and play the way I've played all season long," Mahomes said.
+"I'm going to go out there and try and have fun and play the way I've played all season long," Mahomes said earlier this week.

-"It's early in my career and I'm excited to go out there with my brothers and try to win."
+True to form, Mahomes and his teammates laughed and joked their way through a final practice session on Saturday under the watchful eye of veteran head coach Andy Reid.

+"They're loose, to a point," Reid said of his team.
+"They know the job at hand against a real good football team, but at the same time, we try to let our personalities show.

+"That has been an emphasis, and I don't expect them to stop doing that now."

-Attempting to frustrate Mahomes and the Chiefs, who start as narrow favorites according to Las Vegas bookmakers, are a 49ers team chasing a record-equalling sixth Super Bowl.
+Attempting to frustrate Mahomes and the Chiefs are a 49ers unit chasing a record-equaling sixth Super Bowl.

 Led by the 28-year-old quarterback Jimmy Garoppolo -- who won two Super Bowl rings during his stint as a back-up to Brady in New England -- the 49ers boast a fearsome defense which will attempt to knock Mahomes out of his stride.